devStoyanov/FortiFlask/README.md

 * Docker
 * Docker Compose
 * In order to use psql you need to have PostgreSQL installed locally on your machine.
-  You can follow the link for more information on installation process depending on your operation system
+  You can follow the link for more information on installation process depending on your operating system
   https://www.postgresql.org/download/

 First clone this repository to your local machine run: